1-to-100/baseplate-v3/backend/SUPABASE_ROLE_MIGRATION_GUIDE.md

 ## Notes

 ### Implementation Details
-- This implementation uses SupabaseClient with raw SQL queries instead of Prisma
+- This implementation uses SupabaseClient with raw SQL queries
 - All database operations follow the `{ data, error }` pattern
 - Error handling is consistent throughout the implementation
 - The migration maintains backward compatibility during the transition